improvgroup/sharedcode/SharedCode.Core/README.md

-# Shared Code
+# Shared Code Core Library

 A library of code shared for free use to help with common scenarios.

-To use these, search NuGet for SharedCode.Core and SharedCode.Data
+To use this, search NuGet for SharedCode.Core